Skip to content

 2. What if I wash it in a bowl of water instead of under the tap?

 While this reduces the “mist,” you still have to deal with a bowl of “bacteria soup.”
-Discarding that water safely without splashing the sink is nearly impossible for most home cooks.
+Discarding that water safely without splashing is nearly impossible in a standard kitchen.